Special values of $L$-functions and the refined Gan-Gross-Prasad conjecture: Our main theorem on the refined GGP-conjecture for unitary groups

 whenever $\G(\V)\times\G(\W)$ is compact at every archimedean place $v$ of $F^+$.
 Here, $c_{\pi_\infty,\pi'_\infty}$ is a certain constant, only depending on the archimedean components of $\pi$ and $\pi'$.\\\\ Zhang's theorem is built on a list of conditions on $\pi_\V=\pi$ and $\pi_\W=\pi'$ (called {\bf RH(I)} and {\bf RH(II)}, p.\ 544).
-Very recently, Beuzard-Plessis has announced \cite{beuzard-plessis} that he had been able to significantly relax Zhang's conditions and to reveal Zhang's constant as a simple (but yet undetermined) sign $c_{\pi_\infty,\pi'_\infty}=\pm 1$.
-More precisely, he announced to have proved the formula

-for cusp forms $\pi$ and $\pi'$, which are supercuspidal at one non-archimedean place.
-This latter assumption, however, is indispensable in the approach taken by Zhang and Beuzard-Plessis due to the current limitations of the Jacquet-Rallis relative trace formulae.\\\\ It is important to notice that our result, Thm.\ \ref{thm:mainmain}, {\it avoids any assumption of supercuspidality} of $\pi\otimes\pi'$ at any place: It is the asset of our approach, that we do not rely on any use of the trace formula.
-In this regard, our result on the refined GGP-conjecture, Thm.\ \ref{thm:mainmain}, may be viewed as a complementary theorem to \cite{zhang} and its still unwritten refinement by Beuzard-Plessis, {\it applying to a different (broader) class of cuspidal representations} $\pi$ and $\pi'$. \end{rem}
+In a series of preprints Beuzart-Plessis has been able to significantly relax Zhang's conditions and in fact sharpen his result, assuming that the cuspidal automorphic representations $\pi$ and $\pi'$ are supercuspidal at one non-archimedean place.
+See \cite{beuzard-plessis16}, Thm.\ 1.0.4 and \cite{beuzard-plessis18}, Thm.\ 5.
+The analogous assumption of supercuspidality also appears in the work of Chaudouard-Zydor \cite[Thm.\ 1.1.6.2]{chau_zydor} and Xue \cite[Thm.\ 1.1]{xue}.
+If $\Pi\otimes\Pi$ is cuspidal, then the refined GGP-conjecture has been shown very recently in \cite{BLZZ}, Thm.\ 1.9.\\\\ It is important to notice that our result, Thm.\ \ref{thm:mainmain}, avoids any assumption of supercuspidality of $\pi\otimes\pi'$ at any place, nor do we have to assume that both lifts $\Pi$ and $\Pi'$ are cuspidal.
+In this regard, our result on the refined GGP-conjecture, Thm.\ \ref{thm:mainmain}, may be viewed as a complementary theorem to the above mentioned results, applying to a different (broader) class of cuspidal representations $\pi$ and $\pi'$.
+As we have learned very recently, in \cite{BCZ}, which quotes our Thm.\ \ref{thm:mainmain} above, the cuspidality assumption on $\Pi\otimes\Pi$ will finally be removed. \end{rem}